TIBCOSoftware/js-docker/jaspersoft-containers/K8s/jrs/README.md

    Check the pods status in the jrs namespace for PostgreSQL helm chart and make sure it is up and running.

 1. After PostgreSQL is up and running, run ``helm install jrs jrs/helm --namespace jrs --wait --timeout 12m0s``.
-  It will take few minutes to set up the DB and install the TIBCO JasperReports® Server webapp, JMS, and other addons like ingress controller, metrics, and logging.
+  It will take few minutes to set up the DB and install the  JasperReports® Server webapp, JMS, and other addons like ingress controller, metrics, and logging.

 1. Go to the http://HOSTNAME:Node-Port/jasperserver-pro or if Ingress is enabled, go to the http://EXTRENAL-IP/jasperserver-pro.